 \section{More experimental results}

-We provide additional counterpart results on the inductive graph setting in this section.
-The accuracy on various datasets and GNN model are shown in Table \ref{tab:compare_with_GAP_and_deva_inductive}, and the investigation for inductive graph setting similar to Figure \ref{fig:no_overlap} is presented in Figure \ref{fig:no_overlap_inductive}.
-Ablation study on neighborhood sampling under inductive setting is provided in Figure \ref{fig:trade_offs_ns_gcn_inducitve}.
+Additional counterpart results on the inductive graph setting are in this section.
+The accuracy is shown in Table \ref{tab:compare_with_GAP_and_deva_inductive}, and the investigation for the inductive graph is presented in Figure \ref{fig:no_overlap_inductive}.
+Ablation study on neighborhood sampling under is provided in Figure \ref{fig:trade_offs_ns_gcn_inducitve}.